-2. the confirmation by the Guaranteeing Bureau of the territory where the vehicle is normally based, or;
+2. the confirmation via the CoB Collaboration Platformby the Guaranteeing Bureau of the territory where the vehicle is normally based, or;

-3. at the expiry of the time limit to confirm the normally based territory (see recommendation 5.1 for details) if no definitive answer to the 'Model' letter has been provided79.
+at the expiry of the time limit to confirm the normally based territory (see recommendation for details) if no definitive answerhas been provided through the CoB Collaboration Platform.